Posts

 - Children of Memory (not good, very repetitive)

-- The Final Architecture Series (amazing, all three volumes)
+- The Final Architecture Series (amazing, all three volumes, I read them twice)

 - Philip K Dick